Image

 Phase 2

-Amyloid Light Chain (AL) Amyloidosis is a condition where abnormal proteins, called amyloids, build up in tissues and organs, affecting their function.
-This study involves using Daratumumab, a medicine usually for blood cancers, combined with other drugs to understand its safety on the heart in people with AL amyloidosis.
-The study has two parts: one looks at heart safety, and the other focuses on how the medicine works in different racial groups.
+Amyloid Light Chain (AL) Amyloidosis is a condition where abnormal proteins called amyloids build up in organs and tissues.
+This study focuses on the safety of using a medicine called Daratumumab along with other treatments like Cyclophosphamide, Bortezomib, and Dexamethasone for people newly diagnosed with AL amyloidosis that affects the heart.
+The study is in two parts: one checks heart safety, and the other looks at how the medicine works in different racial groups.

 Key Points:

-• The study involves multiple visits and tests over time.
+• The study requires multiple visits and tests over several months.

 Study details